 If a student plans to move to the Santa Barbara area prior to beginning the program, it is advised to look into housing early in the process, as rents are high in the area and the rental market is somewhat tight.
 Santa Barbara City College does not provide student housing; however, information is compiled on a website to assist the student in finding housing.

 Students who plan to commute to SBCC need to factor in heavy incoming morning traffic and allow enough travel time for a timely arrival to class and clinicals.

-LVN to RN students are entered once per year, in the middle of the fall semester, and will complete two and a half semesters of nursing courses.
+LVN to RN students are entered once per year, in the Fall semester, and will complete two and a half semesters of nursing courses.
 Applicants must meet all of the program prerequisites plus hold a current LVN license, and apply during an application acceptance period.